-IMPORTANT NOTE: The engineering unit system used for motion file is ALWAYS the SI(rad) system.
-While the motion file is imported, its data is automatically converted to the actual units used in the current project.
-In case motion data is exported to a motion file, a conversion takes place automatically and data is stored in the motion file according to SI(rad) engineering units.
+IMPORTANT NOTE: The preferred engineering unit system used for motion file is the SI(rad) system.
+As of SAM 8.2 the user can define whether an import motion file is defined in SI(rad) and conversion is required or in the import motion file is already defined in the currently active unit system.
+In case motion data is exported to a motion file, an automatic conversion takes place and data is stored in the motion file according to SI(rad) engineering units.

-Example: In case the following data is used for a translational motion, it defines a displacement of 0.5m in 2.0 seconds.
-The velocity has a constant value of 0.25 m/s, whereass the acceleration equals zero.
+Example: In case the following data is used for a translational motion and the user indicated that the data is in SI(rad), it defines a displacement of 0.5m in 2.0 seconds.
+The velocity has a constant value of 0.25 m/s, whereas the acceleration equals zero.